Agoric/documentation/main/zoe/api/zoe.md

 Since you can potentially exit the `seat` if you have a reference to it, you should only share your `UserSeat` with very trusted parties.

-I would group these differently.
-Some of the getters are queries, getPayout/s and getOfferResult are extracting value or results.

-current state: getCurrentAllocation(), hasExited(), getNotifier() unchanging state: getProposal extract results: )

 A `UserSeat` has eight methods, six of which are 'get' methods.
 Of these six, three (`getCurrentAllocation()`, `hasExited()`, `getNotifier()`) return values